ceph/ceph/doc/releases/mimic.rst

   * RGW can now replicate a zone (or a subset of buckets) to an external cloud storage service like S3.
-  * RGW now supports the S3 multi-factor authentication api on versioned buckets.
+  * RGW now supports the S3 multi-factor authentication API on versioned buckets.
-  * The Beast frontend is no long expermiental and is considered stable and ready for use.
+  * The Beast frontend is no longer experimental, and is considered stable and ready for use.

 - *CephFS*: